 You can see our full list of recommendations: 9 Best SAT prep books

 For those who are considering a paid-course that already determines a structured learning style and weekly schedule, we have two recommendations as the best SAT prep courses – Kaplan’s In-Person and Princeton Review’s Live Online courses.
 Both of these options will give you the classroom feel as well as some of the pressures that go along with keeping up with the rest of your peers!
+If you’re having trouble deciding between the two, read our Kaplan vs Princeton Review SAT Course comparison.

 If you are lucky enough to live in an area that hosts these Kaplan in-person courses, then you should consider taking one of these SAT prep courses that meet 1-2 times weekly.
+Learn more about Kaplan’s SAT prep in our Kaplan SAT Prep Review.

 If you are not within driving distance to a Kaplan in-person course or find that you would prefer studying and working purely from the comfort of your own home, then we also recommend the Princeton Review Live Online course that has live classes online 1-2 times each week.